It Takes Peace and Patience to Find Meaning in Life

 Finding meaning in life doesn’t mean you have to wear out the soles of your shoes

-You don’t have to go to Tibet to find a meaning in life.
+You don’t have to go to Tibet to find meaning in life.
 You don’t have to travel around the world hitchhiking with a backpack on your back.
-Yes, you’ll have a lot of experiences, that’s for sure, but you probably won’t get the answers you need.
+Yes, you’ll have a lot of experience, that’s for sure, but you probably won’t get the answers you need.

-That’s why you don’t have to wear out the soles on your shoes to find a meaning for your life.
+That’s why you don’t have to wear out the soles on your shoes to find meaning in your life.
 It’s just about making a mental space where you can reflect.
 How?
 These points may help.

 Reflect